-Minimise your footprint in Copenhagen with our green guide to the city, taken from travel bible Great Escapes.
+Minimise your footprint in Copenhagen with our green guide to the city, taken from travel bible The Rough Guide to Amsterdam.

 Sleep somewhere green

 It wins no points for style, but Copenhagen’s greenest (and cheapest) youth hostel – conveniently located near the centre of town – has good intentions at its heart.
 Sleep-in Green is run by a youth development charity (its offices are upstairs), which aims to help reintroduce youngish offenders back into work.
 You sleep on bunk beds in dorms, there’s just one large shower room and a small dining area where you can eat organic breakfasts and access free wi-fi.
 Don’t be put off by the graffiti-covered stairwell outside reception; at 120DKK a night you get what you pay for, and your custom helps the staff hold down a job.